tvierling/koptional/README.md

 * Interoperability with Java is tricky.
 Because of how inline classes work, the final type of an `Optional` is always erased to `java.lang.Object`.
 This is what shows up in function signatures.
-(Think of it as generic type erasure, but here it's just erasing the type `T` of the contained value.)
+Think of it as generic type erasure, but here it's just erasing the type `T` of the contained value.
 Interoperability conversions with `java.util.Optional` are provided to reduce the chance of error.

+* In the current implementation, it's actually possible to pass a bare reference from Java to Kotlin and get it treated as `Optional`, but doing so is very risky, as a type mismatch will result in a `ClassCastException` at some **future** point.
+So avoid trying to call functions with `Optional` as a parameter from Java.

 * When passing an `Optional` to a function accepting a `Set`, `Collection`, or `Iterable`, the Kotlin compiler automatically generates